If you follow these tips for redeeming Virgin Flying Club Miles, you’ll feel brilliant, even if you’re not.

 - Citi Premier (Learn More)

-For our friends in the UK, you can also transfer Membership Rewards points to your Flying Club account or earn miles directly via a co-branded Virgin Atlantic card issued by Virgin Money.
+For our friends in the UK, you can also transfer Amex Membership Rewards points to your Virgin Flying Club account, or earn miles directly via a co-branded Virgin Atlantic card issued by Virgin Money.
+Rumor has it, improvements to the Virgin Money card are on the way.
+Basically, anything that helps you earn more miles is great, and with Virgin, there’s plenty of opportunity.

 Possibly the most discussed way to use Virgin Atlantic miles is to fly ANA first class to Tokyo, this might be one of the best ways to use miles on the planet.
 You can book a round-trip first class flight on ANA from the western US or Europe for 110,000 miles.
 When you consider the next closest option requires 160,000 miles, this is the clear winner if you can book round-trip.